bingeli1212/nitrile-preview/doc/DOC-html-flex.md

 Note: Descendants that are positioned outside a flex item still participate in any stacking context established by the flex item.

-# Setting Margins of a Flexbox Item

-One important visual difference one might notice when looking at a flex layout is that the margins of two adjacent flex items do not collapse.
-This behavior is different than what one would have observed when looking at a layout done by a block layout module, child elements are resolved against the inline size of their containing block, e.g. left/right/top/bottom percentages all resolve against their containing block’s width in horizontal writing modes.

-In addition, if a specific direction of a margin is set to ``auto``, which is called an &em{auto margin}, it serves to expand to absorb all extra space in that direction.
-Auto margins can be set to achieve the effect of alignment in the cross dimension if it is set in that direction, or it could be used to push a flex item from its neighboring items if it is set in the dimension of the main axis.

 # Aligning Flex Items Within the Container